 Where can me and my crew find some support dealing with this health issue?

 Dealing with this health issue?
-Your doc’s got the scoop on local support groups, plus don’t forget to explore online treasures like the American Cancer Society and the National Cancer Institute.
-You’re not riding this wave alone!
+Your doctor’s got the info on local support groups, and don’t forget to check out online resources like the American Cancer Society and the National Cancer Institute.
+You’re not in this alone!

 Closing Thoughts: